 Covers and Storm Windows

 We originally thought bubble wrap sounded like a cardboard box living solution.
-However, after trying out standard bubble wrap(3/16 size bubbles) in several parts of the boat, weve found it too be a handy (and cheap) insulator, especially for windows.
-One advantage, it turns out, is that you dont need to tape it in place in many applications.
+However, after trying out standard bubble wrap(3/16 size bubbles) in several parts of the boat, we’ve found it to be a handy (and cheap) insulator, especially for windows.
+One advantage, it turns out, is that you don’t need to tape it in place in many applications.
 To apply bubble wrap to a window, simply cut the bubble wrap a fraction of an inch smaller than the window, mist the window with plain water (distilled if available), and press the wrap in place.
-Miraculously, it sticks, and sticks with enough tenacity to stay in place for a season if you dont rub against it.
+Miraculously, it sticks and sticks with enough tenacity to stay in place for a season if you don’t rub against it.
 A combination of static and surface energy is enough to form a weak bond, like cling wrap.
-At the end of the season they can either be pitched or peeled off and stored for the next year; they last at least a few seasons.
+At the end of the season, they can either be pitched or peeled off and stored for the next year; they last at least a few seasons.

 Mildew under the insulation depended on sealing.
 Tightly bonded insulation proved mildew-proof.
 Samples that were carefully taped in place varied in performance, not due to the insulation type but rather because air got behind it.

 The problem with taping the insulation in place is that even with good quality duct tape (Gorilla brand) the adhesive area will stay wet and eventually fail in spots.

 Masterflow 4-inch Insulated Duct

 With an aluminized mylar jacket and mylar tube, this is a common air conditioning duct insulation.
 Although we know many stories of sodden AC ductwork, invariably they are linked to poor installation practices.
 Given the fitting problems in tight spaces, no other materials seem practical.